authoritydmc/UpdateAppSupport/README.md

 		}

   ```
-### 2. Goto Your App level Build.gradle and add the Follwing
+### 3. Goto Your App level Build.gradle and add the Following

  ```
  apply plugin: 'com.google.gms.google-services' //this is required 2